BBQuack/FS-V2-autofish/README.md

 ## Notes

 - **Weather Limitation**: The tool does not operate effectively in rain.
 If it's raining, try positioning yourself under a bridge to continue fishing.
+- **Day Cycle**: When it's changing to day/night the light may mess it up and cause premature click.
-- **Reliability**: This tool is not 100% reliable and may require monitoring and adjustments based on different game conditions and setups.
+- **Reliability**: This tool is not 100% reliable (Don't leave it alone, it will break) and may require monitoring and adjustments based on different game conditions and setups.
 - **Version**: 0.01

 ![image](https://github.com/BBQuack/FS-V2-autofish/assets/96356882/c3c98480-6ddf-4c0f-80e7-0da9512a295e)